ARCControlTower/aCT-Client/README.md

 configuration.
 Instead of a list of URLs, the user can also give a name of a cluster group from configuration that the program will then look up, e. g.
 `--clusterlist=vega`.
 Refer to *Configuration* section example for more info.
+The list of enabled clusters on aCT server can be obtained by running `act info`

 Another flag that can be given for submission command is `--webdav`.
 If this flag is not given, the local job input files will be uploaded to internal data management